weaviate/weaviate-io/developers/weaviate/concepts/search/keyword-search.md

 ## Combining with Vector Search

-Keyword search can be combined with vector search in Weaviate to create hybrid search solutions.
+Keyword search can be combined with vector search in Weaviate to perform a hybrid search.
 This allows you to leverage both:
 - Exact matching capabilities of keyword search
 - Semantic understanding of vector search